jonyplayz/OmegaSudoku/README.md

 <pre>
 OmegaSudoku can help you solve all types of sudoku puzzles.

+OmegaSudoku utilizes the Dancing Links X (DLX) algorithm to solve sudoku boards from 1x1 to 25x25 the fastest way.

 This project is in c# and written with visual studio 2019.

 follow these simple steps to use the sudoku solver: